smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in an image model.
 The definition of each parameter is as follows.

-- "text_col" : Sets the name of the column containing the text to be classified in the table.
+- "text_col" : Sets the name of the column containing the text to be classified.
 (DEFAULT: "text")

 ## __EVALUATE USING Query Syntax__

-You can use the "__EVALUATE USING__" query statement to perform evaluation on the AI model.
+You can use the "__EVALUATE USING__" query statement to evaluate the AI model.
 The "__EVALUATE USING__" expression evaluates the dataset defined by the query_expr that comes after the "__AS__" clause.

 ```sql
 query_statement: